Confinement in the tricritical Ising model: Spectrum from TCSA

 \subsection{Spectrum in the perturbed ferromagnetic $E_7$ model}

 Now we turn to the semi-classical regime around the $E_7$ model, treated in Subsection \ref{subsec:e7_confinement}.
 The small parameter of the semi-classical approximation is

-and the predicted masses only depend on $\zeta$ despite having two different perturbations.
-As demonstrated in Fig. \ref{fig:mesonsigma}, the TCSA data are fully consistent this prediction, with deviations only appearing for larger values of $\zeta$.
-In addition, the semi-classical approximation is also seen to work better for higher meson states, as expected.
-While the data shown in Fig. \ref{fig:mesonsigma} only includes either pure $\sigma$ or $\sigma'$ perturbations, we have checked that the agreement also holds when both magnetic fields $h$ and $h'$ are nonzero.
+and the predicted masses only depend on $\zeta_1$ despite having two different perturbations.
+As demonstrated in Fig. \ref{fig:mesonsigma}, the TCSA data are fully consistent this prediction, with deviations only appearing for larger values of $\zeta_1$.
+In addition, the semi-classical approximation works better for higher meson states, as expected.
+While the data shown in Fig. \ref{fig:mesonsigma} only includes either pure $\sigma$ or $\sigma'$ perturbations, we have also verified that the agreement holds when both magnetic fields $h$ and $h'$ are nonzero.
+Note that $\eta=0.0025$ corresponds to $\zeta_1=0.012$, which is well inside the range of validity of the $E_7$ semi-classical regime as apparent from Fig. \ref{fig:mesonsigma}.
+As a result, the combination of the two semi-classical approaches provides a very good description of the evolution of the mass spectrum for the combined thermal and subleading magnetic deformation for the full range of parameters.